How A Wrongful Death Attorney Can Help

 When a life is lost due to someone else’s negligence or misconduct, immediate family members of the deceased may have the right to file a wrongful death lawsuit against an individual, a company or an entity.
-Our Valdosta wrongful death attorneys have helped husbands, wives, children and parents navigate Georgia’s wrongful death laws to seek compensation for damages.
+Our wrongful death attorneys have helped husbands, wives, children and parents navigate Georgia’s wrongful death laws to seek compensation for damages.
 Under Georgia law:

 - A spouse is required to share the recovery with the surviving children

 - If there is no surviving spouse, the surviving children can initiate the claim

 - If there is neither a surviving spouse nor children, the deceased’s parents can initiate the claim

 - If there are no surviving family members, the executor of the deceased’s estate can sue on behalf of the estate

 Important: In Georgia, varying Statutes of Limitations can apply.
 Contact our wrongful death attorneys as quickly as possible to determine whether your case is still eligible.